Geometry C

-The Geometry C is a battery-powered compact crossover produced by Chinese auto manufacturer Geely under the Geometry brand.
+The Geometry C is a battery electric compact crossover SUV produced by Chinese manufacturer Geely Auto under the Geometry brand.

 Overview

 The Geometry C is the second model of the Geometry brand.
 It was developed based on the Geely Emgrand GS, and comes in a choice of two battery capacities, a 53 kWh and a longer-range 70 kWh providing a NEDC range of 400 and 500 km respectively, with the cells in both batteries coming from CATL.
 The electric motors were produced by Nidec and can produce up to 150 kW.
 The motors are called the Ni150Ex and will cover a power range from 50 kW to 200 kW.
-Geometry C has 200 hp that drives the front wheels and has a top speed of 150 km/h.
+Geometry C has 200 hp motor with 310 Nm of torque that drives the front wheels and has a top speed of 150 km/h.

 The Geometry C became Israel's top-selling vehicle in August 2022, marking the first time that an electric car held the top spot in total vehicle sales in the Israeli market.

 On February 9, 2023, Geely Geometry C was introduced to the African market for the first time, and launched in the Egyptian market.